-, Blinking, Breathing, Blood Vessels В Blinking - fast blinking, telling lies?
-Breathing - breathing can change.
+Blinking, Breathing, Blood Vessels - Blinking - fast blinking, telling lies? В Breathing - breathing can change.
 Do they have asthma or are they anxious about something?
 Blushing - are they embarrassed or do they just fancy you?
 Both of these could be an indication of rising blood pressure.
-Adaptors A Pen clicking, playing with a necklace, playing with hair or earrings.
+Adaptors Α Pen clicking, playing with a necklace, playing with hair or earrings.
 Could mean pressure is building or it might just be something they always do Sweating, Swallowing S Swallowing more could mean they are getting nervous about something.
 Sweating on the upper lip or hands.
-Eye Contact E Very difficult as it can mean many different things.
-Some people might think that eye contact is for 'pulling' the opposite sex yet others may find it sexually threatening.
+Eye Contact Very difficult as it can mean many different things.
+Some people might think that eye contact is E for 'pulling' the opposite sex yet others may find it sexually threatening.
 People who are uncomfortable will not make eye contact, but be aware as some cultures avoid eye contact.
-Leakage L Very difficult as it can mean many different things.
-Some people might think that eye contact is for - 'pulling' the opposite sex yet others may find it sexually threatening.
-People who are uncomfortable will not make eye contact, but be aware as some cultures avoid eye contact.
-Fidgeting/doodling/not really listening.
-They may have drifted off and their mind is somewhere else or they might be doing it to block what they don't want to listen to.
-Nodding When you bring somebody back from their mental trip out of the room they nod, or say yes, yes, yes N after everything you say.
+Leakage When bits of the body start doing things involuntarily.
+For example when sitting at a table with L somebody the top half of the body may be giving out the signal that everything is fine but under the table the leg is going up and down or they are tapping their feet.
+Indicators 1 Fidgeting/doodling/not really listening.
+They may have drifted off and their mind is somewhere • else or they might be doing it to block what they don't want to listen to.
+Nodding When you bring somebody back from their mental trip out of the room they nod, or say yes, yes, Ν yes after everything you say.
 Trying to give you the impression that they have been with you all the time.
 Be warned that some people do this all the time.
-Expressiveness E The blank look that goes with indicators that they are not with you.
-Space s Body space - British people tend to like a metre.
-People from other cultures can get very close.
-A 5 reaction that gives a change in space between you and your learner could mean something is wrong.
+Expressiveness Ε The blank look that goes with indicators that they are not with you.
+Space S Body space - British people tend to like a metre.
+People from other cultures can get very close. - A reaction that gives a change in space between you and your learner could mean something is wrong.
 This is why you step backwards if somebody says something you don't like.